OPTIONAL THEME:

 Image credit: Smithsonian.

-Knowledge and Technology is an Optional Theme and is deeply embedded in every TOK domain.
+Knowledge and Technology is an Optional Theme in TOK and is deeply embedded in every domain.
 Making techno-morality judgments is challenging.
 As always with technology, we must weigh unintended downsides against astonishing gains!

-Mavic 3 quadricopter drone, from the Chinese company DJI, weighs less than 1 kg and is the model most frequently used by Russian and Ukrainian troops.
+Mavic 3 quadricopter drone, from the Chinese company DJI, weighs less than a kilogram and is the model most frequently used by Russian and Ukrainian troops.

 Photo credit: DJI, swissinfo.ch

-Class activities with ethical themes abound on the TOKresource.org site.
-Start with Apprenticeship in ethics.
-Then choose from this menu with a techno-morality focus:
+Ethical themes abound on the TOKresource.org site.
+Apprenticeship in ethics provides a comprehensive introduction.
+Here is a menu of class activities with a specific techno-morality focus:

 Trolley problems and self-driving cars